Southampton boss Hasenhuttl confirms Djenepo doubtful for Brighton & Hove Albion clash | Goal.com

 He was subsequently replaced by Nathan Tella at half-time and he has undergone some medical scans.

-Ahead of Sunday's clash at St Mary's Stadium, Hasenhuttl said he is cautious of Djenepo's body reaction to treatment which makes him uncertain of the Mali international's availability.
+Ahead of Sunday's clash at St Mary's Stadium, Hasenhuttl said he is cautious of Djenepo's reaction to treatment, which makes him uncertain of the Mali international's availability.

 “Moussa was out after 30 minutes in the last game,” Hasenhuttl was quoted by Daily Echo.